Azure-Samples/swiss-llm-quickstart/azure-virtual-machine/README.md

 Ubuntu packages NVIDIA proprietary drivers.
 Those drivers come directly from NVIDIA and are simply packaged by Ubuntu so that they can be automatically managed by the system.

-The following `init.sh` script, executed through CloudInit after VM creation, will:
+The following `init.sh` script, executed through cloud-init after VM creation, will:

 1) Install ubuntu-drivers utility
 2) Install the latest NVIDIA drivers